csc572-spring2025/clipboard/README.md

 ### ```python backgroundapp.py```

-### Instructions to potentional collaborators

-### Expectations for contributions (maybe can merge with above)
+### Potential Contribution
+- Add a "delete" button to remove a specific entry
+- Generate tags for each entry based on the content
+- Special shortcut for non-tracking copy-paste (cmd+shift+c)

-### Known issues? maybe keep to issues tab
+### Known issues

 - Copy button doesn't switch to Copied when completed
-- Blocks of copy-paste history are super large and clog up the window too much
+- Blocks of copy-paste history are super large and clog up the window too much (should be condensed)
--
+- Categorization logic doesn't work well

 ### Licenses

+MIT License